 Educational Philosophy

-I know what I know because of my quality of learning.
-Quality of learning depends on creative depth of thought to move beyond the ingenious curiosity of simple folk represented by common sense, conventional wisdom, and rote learning.
-We learn and knowledge results from pure experience and knowing and using a rigorous methodological procedure with ingenuity and critical thinking represented by - deep understanding, ingenious curiosity, and epistemological curiosity.
+I know what I know because of how I learn.
+The quality of my learning depends on how deep my thoughts are and how I explore beyond the simple curiosity of everyday people.
+Common sense, conventional wisdom, and rote learning don’t cut it.
+We learn and gain knowledge through pure experience and understanding.
+We use a rigorous methodological procedure with creativity, critical thinking, and deep understanding.

-My search for knowledge is restricted by authority and freedom.
-Freedom can range to doing whatever a person wants at the expense of others, which is anarchy.
-Or Freedom can be restrained by the ethics we choose, but we always have the freedom to transgress.
-Ethics with a sustainabe community as the social glue to make it able to invest in itself by maintaining its properties, keeping itself clean (without dirtying some other place), caring for its old people, and teaching its children.
+My search for knowledge is limited by authority and freedom.
+Freedom can mean doing whatever we want without regard for others, which is anarchy.
+Or freedom can be limited by the ethics we choose, but we still have the freedom to break the rules.
+Ethics with a strong social community as the foundation can invest in itself by maintaining its resources, striving for sustainability, caring for each other, and teaching its children.

 Summary